Preventing Exposure to Lead

 Preventing Exposure to Lead in Water

-Check to see if there is a lead line coming into your water meter.
+Check to see if there is a lead line coming into the water meter.
 The water meter is usually in the basement.
 Use a coin to scratch the pipe that comes through the wall and into the water meter.
 If it is shiny, hard, and orange in color, then it is likely copper.
 If it is gray/silver and soft, it may be lead.
 Find more information about identifying your pipes.

-Only use cold water directly out of the faucet for drinking or eating.
+• Only use cold water directly out of the faucet for drinking or eating

-Obtain an NSF-approved water filter that removes lead.
+• Obtain an NSF-approved water filter that removes lead

 Partial line replacements are when only one part of the service line is replaced.
 The diagram below shows a typical service line set up at a single family home.
 The public water main is the larger pipe that brings the water from your water system.
 Once that pipe reaches the sidewalk outside of your home, a service line branches off to bring water to your house.
 The part of the service line on public property, is the responsibility of the water system.
 See: "Public Water Service Line” in the photo: